Binghamton, New York: Transportation

 Binghamton is a major junction in the Interstate Highway System, much as it was during the days of the railroad.
 Interstate 81, a major north–south route, connects the city to Syracuse and Ontario, as well as to Pennsylvania and Appalachia.
 Binghamton is also the western terminus of Interstate 88, which gives a direct route to Albany.
 New York State Route 17, the Southern Tier Expressway, is being upgraded to Interstate 86, and spans the southern border of New York, providing access to New York City, as well as to the western Southern Tier and Erie, Pennsylvania.
 Between 1953 and 1966, the state built an arterial system to alleviate traffic, which includes the Brandywine Highway (New York State Route 7), North Shore Drive (New York State Route 363), and the portion of the Vestal Parkway (New York State Route 434) within city limits.
 Other major thoroughfares in the city include Chenango Street, Main Street (New York State Route 17C), and Court/Front Streets (U.S. Route 11).

 B.C.
 Transit, a daily bus service provided by Broome County, offers public transportation in Binghamton and outlying areas.
 Binghamton University students are also served by Off-Campus College Transport.
 Intercity buses originate from the Greater Binghamton Transportation Center, which was opened in 2010 and also serves as the B.C.
 Transit hub.
 OurBus offers bus daily service between Ithaca-Binghamton-Manhattan.
 Greyhound Lines provides direct routes to Buffalo, Syracuse, Rochester, Scranton, Toronto, and New York City.
 Short Line Buses offer service to Olean, Ithaca, Utica, Albany, New York City, and Long Island.
 Trailways of New York also has direct service to Albany and Rochester and Megabus has direct service to New York City.

 The Greater Binghamton Airport (IATA code BGM, ICAO code KBGM) is a small regional airport, and the only area airport that offers scheduled airline service.
-Located 10 mi north of downtown, it currently has non-stop flights to Detroit on Delta Air Lines.
-Avelo Airlines is also planning to offer non-stop flights to Fort Myers and Orlando, Florida beginning in November 2022.
+Located 10 mi north of downtown, it currently has non-stop flights to Detroit on Delta Air Lines and to Orlando, Florida on Avelo Airlines.
 The region's general aviation airport, Tri-Cities Airport, is 10.5 mi to the west, in the town of Endicott.

 Three freight railroads serve Binghamton.
 Norfolk Southern Railway serves Binghamton with its Southern Tier Main Line (the former Erie Lackawanna mainline) and on the main line between Schenectady and Scranton, Pennsylvania (formerly the Delaware and Hudson Railway).
 The New York, Susquehanna and Western Railway maintains lines from Binghamton to Syracuse and Utica, and the Central New York Railroad offers freight service to Port Jervis.
 Binghamton has no railroad passenger service.
 The last scheduled service, the Lake Cities train from Hoboken, New Jersey to Chicago, ended on January 6, 1970.
 New York Senator Chuck Schumer is pushing for passenger rail service between Binghamton and New York City via Scranton and the Lackawanna Cut-Off.